 About State Gas Limited

-State Gas Limited (ASX:GAS) is a Queensland-based developer of the Reid's Dome Gas Project (PL-231), originally discovered during drilling in 1955, located in the Bowen Basin in Central Queensland.
-State Gas is Sole Operator and 80% owner of the Reid's Dome Gas Project which is located 30 kilometres southwest of Rolleston, approximately 50 kilometres from the Queensland Gas Pipeline. http://www.stategas.com
+State Gas Limited (ASX:GAS) is a Queensland-based developer of the Reid's Dome gas field (PL 231), which includes both CSG and conventional gas, originally discovered in 1954 during oil drilling prior to the existence of a pipeline network and an east coast gas market.
+The Reid's Dome field is located in the Bowen Basin in Central Queensland on the apex of the Springsure-Sericold Anticline.
+State Gas is sole Operator and 80%-owner (transitioning to 100%) of PL 231, which is well-located 30 kilometres southwest of Rolleston, approximately 47 kilometres from the Queensland Gas Pipeline. http://www.stategas.com

 Chief Executive Officer